gford1000-go/syncmap/README.md

 The map supports the usual operations, with Insert() operating as both Add and Update.

+Maps can be serialised to []byte and then this slice merged into another map instance.
+Merge will only insert values for missing keys, so that the receiving map's existing state is not affected.

 ```go
 func main() {
 	c := New(map[string]int{"x": 0, "y": 0})